6 Best types of Flat Roofs for 2024

 Flat roof repair needed - epdm roofing with a puncture

-Epdm with a puncture that’s been leaking.
+EPDM with a puncture that’s been leaking.

 PVC Membrane